markjwarner/markjwarner.github.io/_pages/about.md

 - Privacy unravelling in online social environments (Marie Skłodowska-Curie PhD fellowship): drawing on theory from the fields of psychology, economics, sociology, and evolutionary biology, to understand people’s online social behaviours.
 This work was especially interested in how people manage privacy around sensitive information in online social spaces and in particular, the impact non-disclosures can have through the social effect of privacy unravelling.

 [CSCW'18 Pub](https://doi.org/10.1007/978-3-030-21752-5_4){: .btn--research} [CHI'19 Pub](https://doi.org/10.1145/3290605.3300922){: .btn--research} [CHI'20 Pub](http://doi.org/10.1145/3313831.3376150){: .btn--research}

+- Key2Kindness (REPHRAIN funded): This interdisciplinary project is investigating the role of proactive hate speech awareness mechanisms in reducing the production of hate speech across online social platforms (REPHRAIN Funded).

 Education
 ======